ioam/topographica/README.rst

   git commit -a -m "Changed xxx" git push

-Now that you have made the desired changes to the submodule itsself you need to update the submodule reference in topographica so it points to the right commit::
+Now that you have made the desired changes to the submodule itself, you need to update the submodule reference in topographica so it points to the right commit::